CHI Health Research

-CHI Health Research Center is a keystone of Catholic Health Initiatives' mission to nurture the healing ministry of the church, supported by education and research.
+CHI Health Research Center is a keystone of our mission to nurture the healing ministry of the church, supported by education and research.
 The Center provides physicians and allied health care professionals with research support services necessary to conduct clinical research.
 As the primary teaching partner of Creighton University's health science schools, we are able to offer a full spectrum of research opportunities and lead efforts to discover, develop and optimize high quality care delivered to our patients.

 What is a clinical trial?

 A clinical trial (also clinical research) is a research study in human volunteers to answer specific health questions.
 Carefully conducted clinical trials are the fastest and safest way to find treatments that work in people.